 The clothing industry employs millions of people worldwide so any changes to business models will have a significant impact for both large corporations who control production and the low-income workers in that produce the garments.
 This is going to be a difficult ship to change the course of.
 As it is also an industry that is plagued by waste and pollution it is one that will need to change course.

 There are a few companies involved in the fashion industry that are taking steps to address this harm but their efforts are small compared to the scale of the industry.
-The ‘Pulse of Fashion’ report estimates the progress of the fashion industry on sustainability measures and although there has been some progress, they emphasise that change isn’t far or fast enough and that most of the easy gains have already been made.
+The ‘Pulse of Fashion’ report estimates the progress of the fashion industry on sustainability measures and although there has been some progress, they emphasize that change isn’t far or fast enough and that most of the easy gains have already been made.
 A bigger revolution is going to be required.

 Figures from 2015 show that 97% of what goes into making clothes is new resources with only 3% coming from recycling.
-That is about 98 million tonnes of inputs a year into the textile industry – from oil to produce synthetic fibres, fertilisers to grow cotton, all the chemicals needed to dye and finish fabric.
-This production process also uses around 93 billion cubic metres of water annually (the equivalent of 93,000 Royal Albert Halls) – often adding to the challenges faced in water-scarce regions.
+That is about 98 million tonnes of inputs a year into the textile industry – from oil to produce synthetic fibers, fertilizers to grow cotton, all the chemicals needed to dye and finish fabric.
+This production process also uses around 93 billion cubic meters of water annually (the equivalent of 93,000 Royal Albert Halls) – often adding to the challenges faced in water-scarce regions.
 Additionally, in 2015, textile production produced more CO2 emissions than all international flights and maritime shipping combined, adding 1.2 billion tonnes of CO2 to the atmosphere.

 It is not only producing clothes that are damaging when they are disposed of 73% of clothing end up incinerated or in a landfill.
 Not only are the valuable resources in the clothes lost but these methods also pollute the environment.

 This linear model is unsustainable and significant innovation is required.
 The Make Fashion Circular Campaign from the Ellen MacArthur Foundation advocates for creating a circular economy for fashion.
-There are also companies working on how to recycle common fibres used to create clothes, like cotton and polyester, but they aren’t yet able to do this at scale.
+There are also companies working on how to recycle common fibers used to create clothes, like cotton and polyester, but they aren’t yet able to do this at scale.

-Other innovations that are currently being trialled are – new models of ownership – you don’t own the clothes – either in short or long term renting or you return the piece of clothing when you no longer want to wear it.
+Other innovations that are currently being trialed are – new models of ownership – you don’t own the clothes – either in short or long term renting or you return the piece of clothing when you no longer want to wear it.
 These are some of the companies in fashion trying new models to be more environmentally friendly.

 MUD Jeans, want you to return your jeans when you’re done with them and will resell them in their vintage section after the jeans have been repaired.
 Or if the jeans have reached the end of their useable life they are recycled, all MUD jeans contain at least 20% recycled cotton.

-One-off wonders, if it is something that you aren’t going to wear more than once or twice then there are some great rental services and can represent an affordable way to access designers clothes, even the Financial Times is profiling clothing rental companies.
-Sites offer access to designer fashion, designer shoes and handbags or communities that share clothes.
+One-off wonders, if it is something that you aren’t going to wear more than once or twice then there are some great rental services and can represent an affordable way to access designers' clothes, even the Financial Times is profiling clothing rental companies.
+Sites offer access to designer fashion, designer shoes, and handbags or communities that share clothes.

-Even though the system of production for clothes leaves a lot to be desired, it is still possible to make choices to respect the resources that have gone into making your clothes and minimise the environmental impact.
+Even though the system of production for clothes leaves a lot to be desired, it is still possible to make choices to respect the resources that have gone into making your clothes and minimize the environmental impact.
 Reduce, reuse, recycle - as the environmental mantra goes and this can be applied to fashion as well.

 REDUCE - We can reduce the amount of clothes we buy – thereby reducing the resources consumed by the industry.
-Another way to reduce the use of new resources would be to buy vintage, pre-loved or second-hand clothes.
+Another way to reduce the use of new resources would be to buy vintage, pre-loved, or second-hand clothes.